 The first stonecutter, says Drucker, worked for a reward that was extrinsic to the job.
 For many of us, it is enough.
 We may get our purpose from elsewhere but need the maintenance of a stable income.
 The second cutter’s reward is an intrinsic satisfaction of doing something well—thus many professionals and artists achieve “flow.”
 For these some others, that is indeed a sufficient purpose for their lives, and they lead good, meaningful lives.
 The third stonecutter wants to achieve something even more.
 He has a mission, a calling, a sense of purpose bigger than himself. /5/

 And how to face a perfect storm?
 We need an anchor to fortify our spirit.
-This anchor will give us a peace of mind that doesn’t bend with the ebb and flow of life, building us a ship with an even keel to ride out the storms.
+This anchor will give us a peace of mind that doesn’t bend with the ebb and flow of life, building us a ship with an even keel to ride out the gales.
 For many of us Filipinos, it is our religion.
 For some others, it can be a sense of spirituality and transcendence.

 Footnotes: /1/Percy Bysshe Shelley.
 TO A SKYLARK in PROMETHEUS UNBOUND, Edinburgh, Encyclopedia Britannica, 1820; /2/Albert Camus.
 THE MYTH OF SISYPHUS.
 London, Penguin Books, 1975; /3/ Martin Seligman.
 AUTHENTIC HAPPINESS.
 London, Nicholas Brealey Publishing, 2003; /4/ Saul Bellow.
 THE DANGLING MAN.
 New York, The Vanguard Press, 1944; /5/ Peter F Drucker, THE PRACTICE OF MANAGEMENT.
 New York, Harper & Row, 1954.